grantj-re3/HandyIctDoco/git/README.md

 ## git commit
 ```
 git commit		# Commit files in your staged area
+git commit -v		# Include diff output within editor (as a reminder of changes)
 git commit -a		# Automatically add/rm indexed files then commit
 git commit --amend	# Amend your last commit with new message and/or staged files
 ```